mCRL2org/mCRL2/doc/sphinx/user_manual/tools/release/lpsactionrename.rst

 Regular Expressions
 -------------------

+Many action labels can be quickly renamed at once with a regular expression.
-A regular expression has to be provided in the shape ``matching pattern/replacement``.
+This regular expression has to be provided in the shape ``matching pattern/replacement``.
+Note that this does not allow modification of action parameters.
 The replacement pattern follows the standard of ECMAScript.
 Groups matched with parentheses can be substituted in the replacement string using ``$n``, where ``n`` is the index of the matched group.
 See the